cristinabirta/Inspirational-quotes/README.md

 ## Credits

 - Inspirational quotes sourced from various authors and sources.
-- Project inspired by the desire to spread positivity and motivation through a simple web applications.
+- Project inspired by the desire to spread positivity and motivation through this simple web application.

 ## License